araghava/cairo-black-scholes/README.md

 No un-whitelisted hints were used; functions like ```ln``` and ```exp``` are implemented with numerical approximations in native Cairo.

-All inputs, outputs, and internal calculations use 27-digit fixed-point numbers.
+All inputs, outputs, and internal calculations use **27-digit fixed-point numbers**.

 Example usage of contract:
 ```